matrix-org/synapse/README.rst

 In case of problems, please see the _`Troubleshooting` section below.

 There is an offical synapse image available at https://hub.docker.com/r/matrixdotorg/synapse/tags/ which can be used with the docker-compose file available at `contrib/docker`.
-Further information on this including configuration options is available in `contrib/docker/README.md`.
+Further information on this including configuration options is available in the README on hub.docker.com.

 Alternatively, Andreas Peters (previously Silvio Fricke) has contributed a Dockerfile to automate a synapse server in a single Docker image, at https://hub.docker.com/r/avhost/docker-matrix/tags/